the-information/ori/README.md

 [Google App Engine](https://cloud.google.com/appengine/docs/go/) is a treasure trove of scalable, high-performance computing that costs very little money.
-It just has a couple of minor inconveniences that tend to befuddle people interested in setting up a 5- minute API:
+It just has a couple of minor inconveniences that tend to befuddle people interested in setting up a 5-minute API:

 - No environment variables for app configuration, such as third-party API secrets and the like.
 - A very weird and hard-to-use account system.